-For the MaX CoE (HPC for materials research and innovation), the goal of enabling the exascale transition involves the modernisation of community codes, making them ready to exploit future exascale system for material science simulations.
-The presentation initially focused on some of the exascale challenges.
-With Dennard scaling - constant power density despite transistors getting smaller - compute core frequency and performance no longer follow Moore's Law.
-A key issue for compute performance is how it can be increased with the least amount of power.
-In order to achieve this, chips that have been designed for maximum performance for all possible workloads (i.e. conventional CPUs) are increasingly being supplemented by new chips designed for maximum performance in a small set of workloads (e.g. many-core technologies).
+Figure 15: Fundamental performance factors in evaluating performance this, chips that have been designed for maximum performance for all possible workloads (i.e. conventional CPUs) are increasingly being supplemented by new chips designed for maximum performance in a small set of workloads (e.g. many-core technologies).